chrisallenarmbruster/iot-manager/README.md

-# iot-manager
+# IoT Manager

 IoT Manager is my full-stack JavaScript implementation for IoT - from sensor to cloud to human.